MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ## Appendix A - Sample CSV Files

-The following sections contain the CSV Files used in this guide
+The following sections contain the CSV Files used in this guide.

 ### Sample Users CSV File

-In the configuration of the conenctor, this guide assumes the file name of **USERS.CSV**.
+In the configuration of the connector, this guide assumes the file name of **USERS.CSV**.

 ```CSV
 EmployeeID,DisplayName,AccountName,CountryCode,Manager,ProxyAddresses,IsActive,ProfilePic